Pylons/pyramid/docs/narr/views.rst

 You may add a new renderer by creating and registering a :term:`renderer factory`.

-A renderer factory implementation is usually a class which has the following interface:
+A renderer factory implementation is typically a class with the following interface:

 .. code-block:: python